Jeunese/jeunese.github.io/docs/style-guide.md

 -  Use bullets, not numbers, when the order of the list doesn’t matter.
 -  Number a list when the order is important, like describing steps of a process.
 -  Capitalise the first word of a list item.
--  If a list includes standalone, complete sentences, use proper closing punctuation.
+-  If a list includes independent, complete sentences, use proper closing punctuation.
 -  Don’t add a full stop to the end of a list item if it’s not a complete sentence or if it contains fewer than four words.

 Long lists of bullets are no easier to read than big blocks of text.
 So keep bulleted items: